Six Ways to Avoid Foreclosure

 How has the Coronavirus Pandemic Impacts Foreclosures?

 According to ATTOM Data Solutions, foreclosures have hit a record 16-year low.
-The current housing market is the result of the moratorium put in place by governments, and the mortgage forbearance program initiated by the CARES Act.
 Under the CARES Act borrowers are eligible for 365 days of mortgage forbearance, but once the moratorium expires borrowers are expected to pay missed payments and keep up with current payments.

 Foreclosure Trends in San Diego County, CA: